commonsense/conceptnet-deployment/README.md

 ## Testing
 To test, run the following command, supplying the owner id of the AMI and the AMI name.
 If the [pytest](https://docs.pytest.org/en/latest/) tests run successfully, a new AMI will be generated which can be used for experiments or further testing.

 *[owner_id]* is the [account id](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) of the owner of the AMI to be tested.
-This will be your own account id if you created an AMI with the *provision-build.sh* script.
+This will be your own account id if you created an AMI with the *provision-ami.sh* script.

 *[ami_name]* is the name of the AMI which will be tested.
 ```